Epsom Park Precinct

 Draft amendment to planning controls

 The City of Sydney is amending the planning controls for the Epsom Park precinct in Zetland and 75–77 Kellick Street, Waterloo.
-The changes include amendments to both the Sydney Local Environmental Plan 2012 and Sydney Development Control Plan 2012.
+The changes include amendments to both the Sydney Local Environmental Plan (LEP) 2012 and Sydney Development Control Plan (DCP) 2012.
 The proposed amendments were on public exhibition until 7 May 2014.
-The exhibition documents are available to download below.

 Green Square Aquatic Centre and Gunyama Park, Epsom Park